unnamedd/Powerline/README.md

 }
 ```

+#### Create commands

-Create the command in an extension if you like, or store it in any way you wish.
+Create the command in an extension, or store in any other way of your preference.

 ```swift
 extension Command {